 Designed for you, if you are...

-Keen to learn the numerous quick and easy - but never used - techniques that transform quick look log analysis into robust, hard edged results
+- A professional who could benefit from being aware of the numerous quick and easy but never used techniques that transform quick look log analysis into robust, hard edged results

 By the end of the course you will feel confident in your understanding of:

 - How to do Quick Log analysis quickly and efficiently with far greater accuracy and far greater confidence than before